sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 11 Februari 2010:

+The PhysicsEditor can now export correct defined polygon shapes, even when they are concave / convex.
+This is a major improvement.
+There are still some changes that need to be made like setting the momentum on bodies and the friction, elasticity on the shapes but it's getting there.

+- Added a new demo: BuoyancyDemo

+Demonstrates the buoyancy of water, it is however somewhat limited that when you add a constraint the effects might be strange (for example when you drag the block arround in the upper part of the screen).

+Without any constraints the blocks behave normal and it all works fine.

+- CMBody added the method: - (void) updateVelocity:(cpVect)gravity damping:(float)damping dt:(float)dt;
+- CMBody added the method: - (void) updatePosition:(float)dt;

+- Modified the PhysicsEditorDemo to include a nicer polygon demo.

+Due to valantines day i couln't resist and join the whole thing with a nicer demo, so the demo now includes a heart shaped polygon model.

 - Added CMInvocationUtils class

 Simple class which creates a NSInvocation based on a given target and selector.